7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 The company uses an incident management system from Simba, which alerted staff to the fire, evaluated the impact of the incident, automatically activated incident management response teams and sent emergency alerts to Simba’s 1,600 Germany-based employees.
 The fire did indeed reach the building, ultimately knocking out the entire switching center.
 But with an effective incident management system in place, combined with a redundant network design, the company was able to fully restore service within six hours.

-7) Internet marketing firm goes mobile in face of Hurricane Harvey
+7) Internet marketing firm goes mobile in the face of Hurricane Harvey

 Research shows that 40-60% of small businesses never reopen their doors after a major disaster.
 Here’s an example of one small firm that didn’t want to become another statistic.